President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 Thinking big: Super Savari Express

 In the last few days of December 2014, Pakistan’s first guided city bus tour service was born.
-Back then, a few friends in Karachi simply felt like going out and exploring their own city.
-What started off as a mere impulse evolved into a local tourism initiative called Super Savari Express.
-These bus tours give people a chance to explore Karachi’s architecture, history and hidden spaces.
+Back then, a few friends in Karachi simply felt like going out and exploring their city.
+What started as a mere impulse evolved into a local tourism initiative called Super Savari Express.
+These bus tours allow people to explore Karachi’s architecture, history, and hidden spaces.
 Passengers also have a unique opportunity to reconnect with each other and their country.
 So far, the city bus tours have served nearly 60,000 people!

 This year, approximately 2,000 students from various backgrounds participated in Diversity Tours.
 Karachi has an abundance of sites with historical and religious value.
 Some of the sites covered in the tours include Saint Patrick’s Cathedral, the New Memon Masjid, and the Shri Laxmi Narayan Mandir.
 Tour activities feature background overviews, where passengers learn about the different faiths and communities in Karachi.
 Each stop includes a briefing, which explains where they are and why they chose that space.
 Tour guides reiterate guidelines on how to be respectful of the sites they are visiting.
 Participants also get a chance to ask questions while interacting with religious community leaders.

-In order to measure the impact of these tours, students have to complete pre-and-post tour forms.
-Questions are designed to evaluate each student’s thoughts and feelings towards other communities.
+To measure the impact of these tours, students have to complete pre-and-post tour forms.
+Questions are designed to evaluate each student’s thoughts and feelings toward other communities.

-When asked if they’ve gotten any questions about safety and security, Jehanzeb said “we ensure that all precautions are taken for each trip with regards to the health and safety of our participants…” These safety measures include logistical staff support on the road and keeping in touch with local authorities during tours.
+When asked if they’ve gotten any questions about safety and security, Arif said, “We ensure that all precautions are taken for each trip with regards to the health and safety of our participants…” These safety measures include logistical staff support on the road and keeping in touch with local authorities during tours.

-“…We do very much intend to explore diversity in other parts of Pakistan…the strength in that diversity is what holds us together and makes us stronger…” said Atif.
+“…We do very much intend to explore diversity in other parts of Pakistan…the strength in that diversity is what holds us together and makes us stronger…” said Arif.

 Thinking big: Anaya & Ayana